Here is a great example of Virginia Rock Art spotted by Scott Jones last year while fishing near Fredericksburg, Virginia

 Click on the Language of the Ages button at the top of the page to see documented evidence of supernatural and paranormal activity at the site.
 My ancestors are also buried on this mountain, I now know the connection.

-Language of the Ages is a narrative nonfiction project originally developed for iBooks to document a major archaeological find and it’s associated supernatural activity that was caught on film.
-What started out as a series of bizarre coincidences leading to the discovery of ancient petroglyphs, developed into a supernatural event detailing three distinct messages targeted for all of humankind.
+Language of the Ages is a narrative nonfiction project developed for iBooks to document a major archaeological find and it’s associated supernatural activity that was caught on film.
+Included in journal form are over 600 high resolution photographs and nine high definition videos.

 In 2002, while out of the country, I made a hurried decision to place a bid on an unknown piece of property deep in the Appalachian Mountains.
 Shortly after closing, I was surprised to learn that this particular property had deep roots down into my family's history when three of my bloodlines arrived on America's shores in the early 1700s.